Teen & Young Adult Productivity Group

 Frequently Asked Questions

-We recommend asking your teen if they think it is helpful since coaches cannot monitor the specifics of what participants are accomplishing in sessions and how it relates to their overall workload.
+We recommend asking your child if they think it is helpful since coaches cannot monitor the specifics of what participants are accomplishing in sessions and how it relates to their overall workload.
 This also helps them develop key metacognition and communication skills, processing what helps their productivity and what does not.

 About Alexandra